DarrenAtherton49/UpNext/Backlog.md

 - [Setting] Update the grid/list pages to show an icon to show which content you have already watched without clicking into the detail screen
 - Implement the list toggle mode xml layout
 - Cut down all data models I don't use to decrease memory footprint
+- Refresh config from TMDB every 3 days as per documentation
 - Display TMDB attribution in the app
 - Add 'About' screen to the settings screen
     + Logo